The Short Version

 A trust only works if the toys (assets) are actually placed inside.
 Without funding, it’s just sand.
 Even with Arizona’s new 2025 small estate limits, many families still end up in probate when a house, car, or account was left outside the sandbox.

-That’s where Rahnema Law comes in—helping families through the probate process with clarity, compassion, and the experience of guiding hundreds of Arizona estates.
+That’s where Rahnema Law comes in—helping families through the probate process with clarity, compassion, and the experience of guiding 750+ Arizona estates.

 Legal Disclaimer: This information is for educational purposes only and does not constitute legal advice.
 Arizona probate law varies based on individual circumstances.
 Always consult with a qualified probate attorney for guidance specific to your situation.